Davidson Nicol

 Davidson Sylvester Hector Willoughby Nicol (14 September 1924 – 20 September 1994), also known by his pen name Abioseh Nicol, was a Sierra Leone Creole physician, diplomat, and writer.
+He was also one of the first directors of the Bank of Sierra Leone.

 Nicol contributed significantly to diabetes research from his discoveries in his analysis of the breakdown of insulin in the human body.
 He was able to secure degrees in the arts, science and commercial disciplines and he contributed to science, history, and literature.

 Nicol was the first black African to graduate with first-class honours from the University of Cambridge and he was also the first black African elected as a fellow of a college of Cambridge University.

 Early life

 Nicol was born as Davidson Sylvester Hector Willoughby Nicol on 14 September 1924 in Bathurst, Sierra Leone, to Jonathan Josibiah Nicol and Winifred Clarissa Regina Willoughby.
 He taught at the Prince of Wales School in Freetown, the capital city of Sierra Leone, and studied on a scholarship at Christ's College, Cambridge University in the United Kingdom, graduating with a BA degree in natural science in 1947.
 He was the first black African to graduate with first-class honours.
 He earned a medical degree from London Hospital Medical College, now part of Queen Mary University of London.
 On 11 August 1950, he married Marjorie Johnston of Trinidad.
 Nicol had five children.

 In the early 1950s, he taught at the Ibadan University medical school, researching topical malnutrition, before returning to Cambridge in 1954.
-In 1957, he was named the first black African Fellow of a Christ's College, and went to the college to research insulin under famed scientist Frederick Sanger.
+In 1957, he was named the first black African Fellow of Christ's College, and went to the college to research insulin under famed scientist Frederick Sanger.
 Nicol published two works on the topic, The Mechanism of Action of Insulin and The Structure of Human Insulin, both in 1960.
 He had returned to Freetown in 1958, and was working for the Sierra Leonean government as a pathologist.